Okay, so Trump is still going down there in Fort Worth, and he just said, hey, they say I'm not loyal.

 What is it?

-Pro prozac, what did I say?
+What did I say?

-Is that what's supposed to do?
+Is that what it's supposed to do?

-Well, anyway, it's widely used out there.
+Anyway, it's widely used out there.

 Would you do it if you ran that drug company?

-I know it's just rushed.
+I know it's rushed.

-That's a craziest analogy I've ever heard.
+That's the craziest analogy I've ever heard.

 I don't care.

-Because this is not about a terrorist's phone.
+I need to come up with something because this is not about a terrorist's phone.

 Apple is being asked to write a specific operating system that ostensibly is only going to be on one phone.

-There are Fourth Amendment and Fifth Amendment protections against law enforcement being able, you know, the the way this is being done is with this all writs act, this 200-year-old law that basically says if law enforcement's having trouble, you have to help them.
+There are Fourth Amendment and Fifth Amendment protections against law enforcement being able, you know, the way this is being done is with this all writs act, this 200-year-old law that basically says if law enforcement's having trouble, you have to help them.

-Well, law enforcement Is supposed to have trouble.
+Well, law enforcement is supposed to have trouble.

-Where does this end if a company can be forced to modify their product in order to make law enforcement's job easier?
+If a company can be forced to modify their product in order to make law enforcement's job easier, where does that stop?

-Not to mention a company has got a product and the government's coming in and ask them to design it in a way that makes it dangerous and harmful and potentially worthless, with the promise, no, but it's only going to be the only version of it.
+Not to mention a company has got a product and the government's coming in and ask them to design it in a way that makes it dangerous and harmful and potentially worthless with the promise, no, but it's only going to be the only version of it.

 Well, the code's going to be written.